The Fundraising challenge

 The easiest place to get volunteers is from your common cause group but it's not the only place.
 There might be appropriate people from outside your group who would help out with your cause.
 Friends, relative and perhaps coworkers are good places to look for additional volunteers.
 This is particularly useful where you require special skills that may not be available to you within your organization.

 And don't forget the veritable gold mine of potential volunteers and resources and that is other organizations.
-Collaborative efforts can yield magnificent results as that makes it much easier to gather potential customers since you add their base of support to yours.
+Collaborative efforts can yield magnificent results as that makes it much easier to gather potential customers since you add their base of support to yours and vice versa.

 Leaders